 Fitness is a touchy subject for a lot of people these days.
-Everyone has an opinion and a favorite type of fitness (from none at all to excessive and everything in between).
+Everyone has an opinion and a favorite type of exercise to help get in shape (from none at all to excessive and everything in between).
 What is truly the best type of exercise?
 Is it different for men and women?
 What about moms like me who don’t have the time to log the suggested 60 minutes a day?

 I thought about my true goals in fitness: to have a healthy physique, to be able to join a pick up game of flag football if the opportunity arose, to be able to kayak with my husband, to be able to keep up with the kids, to have enough strength of movement to be able to rock climb, swim, scuba dive, or hike whenever I had the chance.
 More importantly, for me, was the ability to react quickly and competently if a life-threatening situation ever arose, especially when I was with my kids.